heiskr/u/README.md

   true
 ```

-You can also use `:` to tighten up `if` as well.
+You can also use `,` to tighten up `if` as well.

 ```
 set a (
-  if equal a b: a
+  if equal a b, a
-  else: b
+  else, b
 )
 ```